 Types of real estate to invest in

 Residential real estate is one of the most popular ways to invest in real estate.
-The abundance of properties in the marketplace as well as the lower purchase prices make it an easier, affordable way to get started.
+The abundance of properties in the marketplace, as well as the lower purchase prices, make it an easier, more affordable way to get started.

-However, there is also commercial real estate (CRE), which includes real estate used for business purposes, including office buildings, retail space, hotels, malls, industrial real estate buildings like a warehouse or storage facility, or large apartment buildings (five units or more).
+However, there is also commercial real estate (CRE), which includes real estate used for business purposes, such as office buildings, retail space, hotels, or malls; industrial real estate buildings like warehouses or storage facilities; or large apartment buildings (five units or more).
 Commercial real estate is usually more expensive than residential property, making it a popular investment opportunity for larger investment firms or those with a lot of money to invest in real estate.

 Who can invest in real estate?